Mayar-hany-2005/Mayar-hany-2005/README.md

 ### 💬 Connect With Me

-*"Data is the new oil, but like oil, it's valuable only when refined."*
+*"Data holds power, but only through analysis does it become priceless"*

 **📧 Open to collaborations and opportunities!**